cobobc/cob_MilestonePJ_4/README.md

 *   CSS - Used to style the website.

-*   JavaScript - used to provide interactive features to the navbar (sourced from startbootstrap.com) and to always keep the copyright year in the current year (source: Tim Nelson - Tutor at Code Institute)

-*   Python - used to provide the main app backend functionality, user registration, log in, log out, user data interacting with MongoDB, jinja templating.

-*   Flask - a web framework that provided the tools, libraries and technologies required to build the Cookbook app.
+*   Djang Framework - high-level Python web framework that provided user authentication, content administration, email functionality and all of the backend funcionality for FOB Beats.

-*   [MongoDB](https://www.mongodb.com/) - used to store and manage the users data.

-*   Werkzeug - used for user password security.

-*   [RandomKeyge](https://randomkeygen.com/) - used to create the secret key variable in the env.py file
+*   JavaScript - used to provide interactive features throughout the site.

 *   [Heroku](https://id.heroku.com/login) -  used to deploy app

-*   [EmailJS](https://www.emailjs.com/) - used in conjuction with JS to allow the website to send email to the user upon registration.

-*   [StartBootstrap](https://startbootstrap.com/theme/clean-blog) - used this as the source code for the theme of the app.
-Includes JS for interactive nav bar use.

-*   [Bootstrap](https://getbootstrap.com/) - used throughout the site for layout and styling.
+*   [Bootstrap](https://getbootstrap.com/) - used throughout the site for layout, styling and components.

 *   [Google Fonts](https://fonts.google.com/) - provided the *Cairo* font used throughout the website.

-*   [Font Awesome](https://fontawesome.com/) - provided the scocial media icons used in the Footer.
+*   [Font Awesome](https://fontawesome.com/) - provided the icons used through the site.

 *   [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/open/) - used to inpect each page, debug, lighthouse test and test different CSS styles.